bsvetchine/django-payzen/docs/settings.rst

 ``VADS_CTX_MODE``
 -----------------

 Mandatory setting : 'TEST' or 'PRODUCTION'.
-Remark : be careful to set the vads_certificate value according to the VADS_CTX_MODE.
+Remark : be careful to set the VADS_CERTIFICATE value accordingly to the VADS_CTX_MODE.

 .. _settings_vads_currency